 If you’re reading this, you probably saw a TV commercial about the growing IVC filter litigation.

-Today, hundreds of patients are filing suit against the manufacturers of IVC filters.
+Today, over 5,000 patients have already filed suit against the manufacturers of IVC filters.
 Medical device giants like C.R.
 Bard and Cook Medical have come under fire.
 Alongside dozens of damning medical studies, many troubling allegations have surfaced.
 In their lawsuits, former patients say the companies failed to properly inform the FDA of the IVC filter’s significant risks, keeping dangerous products on the market long after they should have been recalled.

 IVC filters, net-like medical devices implanted in the inferior vena cava, can break or migrate inside the body, and these risks seem to be terrifyingly common.
 In study after study, IVC filters manufactured by companies from C.R.
 Bard to Cook Medical have been linked to severe injuries.
 Most of the harm is apparently caused by utter failures of the device itself.